gmc-code/PC-algorithms/docs/pseudocode/selection.rst

             .. code-block:: none

-               Yes, the out put would be: "Umbrella and jacket are optional."
+               Yes, the output would be: "Umbrella and jacket are optional."

 ----